 Software application development doesn't stop after deployment; it's a continuous process.
 No matter how much testing an app has gone through or how stable it may be, there are always unforeseen issues likely to generate unhappy users.
 When your team uses the same toolset across the application development life cycle, it provides a common language that simplifies defect identification and resolution.

 While every company has its application development process, the steps in application development vary a little.
 They help businesses set correct goals and follow best development practices to increase project transparency, track performance, and respond quickly to changes.

-Application development models differ based on app requirements, project size, app development cost, organization size, needs, system complexity, and skill limitation.
+Application development models differ based on app requirements, project size, creation cost of applications, organization size, needs, system complexity, and skill limitation.

 But adherence to a suitable cycle makes development easier and contributes to successful project completion because teams use best practices and methodologies to develop, deploy, maintain, and update apps.